top of page

 Used correctly, AI can:

-• Support consistent decision-making based on past logic
+3. Support consistent decision-making based on past logic, so your judgment scales without your presence

-• Standardize how work is done across roles and teams
+4. Standardize how work is done across roles and teams, reducing reliance on informal handoffs and institutional memory

 When that happens: